-Our risk strategy is to ensure that every reporting unit is subject to an advanced review at least every five years.
-A reporting unit may have two or more advanced reviews during a five year period.
-The ROC will allocate a reporting unit for advanced review based on a number of factors including but not limited to circumstances where the reporting unit has not addressed previously raised non-compliance issues or is under investigation.
+Every eligible reporting unit has been subject to at least one advanced review over the five year period 2013-2018.
+From 2018 onwards the ROC will allocate a reporting unit for advanced review based on a number of factors including but not limited to circumstances where the reporting unit has not addressed previously raised non-compliance issues or is under inquiry or investigation.

-Our risk-based approach means that we focus our regulatory activity and public resources more efficiently and effectively by ensuring each reporting unit is subject to an advanced review at least once over a five year cycle.
+Our risk-based approach means that we focus our regulatory activity and public resources more efficiently and effectively by ensuring each reporting unit is subject to an advanced review based on the level of associated risk.

 The advanced review involves confirming that financial reports satisfy all requirements set out in the Australian Accounting Standards, the financial reporting guidelines, the RO Act and its regulations.
 Based on the advanced review, a reporting unit may be required to amend their financial report and provide members and the ROC with a copy of the amended financial report before this can be filed and published on this website.